tweag/credential-helper/docs/providers/gcs.md

 # Google Cloud Storage (GCS) Authentication

-This document explains how to setup your system for authenticating to Google Cloud Storage (GCS) using the credential helper to download objects.
+This document explains how to setup your system for authenticating to Google Cloud Storage (GCS) using the credential helper to download objects, or use a bucket as a HTTP/1.1 remote cache.

 ## IAM Setup

 In order to access data from a bucket, you need a Google Cloud user- or service account with read access to the objects you want to access (`storage.objects.get`).
-No other permissions are needed.
+No other permissions are needed to download objects.
 Refer to [Google's documentation][gcs-iam] for more information.